zacksmash/fortify-ui/README.md

 php artisan fortify-ui:install
 ```

 This command will publish **FortifyUI's** views, add the `home` route to `web.php` and add the **FortifyUI** service provider to your `app/Providers` directory.
+This will also publish the service provider and config file for *Laravel Fortify*.
+Lastly, it will register both service providers in the `app.php` config file, under the providers array.

 That's it, you're all setup!
 For advanced setup and configuration options, keep reading!

 <a name="configuration"></a>
 ## Configuration

-If you'd rather not include the service provider file, you can skip generating it by using the `--skip-provider` flag.
+The **FortifyUI** service provider registers the views for all of the authentication features.
+If you'd rather **not** include the **FortifyUI** service provider, you can skip generating it by using the `--skip-provider` flag.

 ```bash
 php artisan fortify-ui:install --skip-provider